 Inheritance tax on property can seem complicated.
 But it’s important to get your head around it.
 We explain what you need to know.

 Just like with the vast majority of assets, when you die, inheritance tax is levied on property.
-However, due to an extra allowance that was introduced in 2017, a couple can now leave a property worth up to £1 million before any inheritance tax is due.
-But the amount you can pass on depends on the size of your estate and who you leave it to – read on to find out more.
+However, in the current system, a couple can leave an estate worth up to £1 million before any inheritance tax is due.
+But the amount you can pass on depends on the size of your estate, whether it includes your house and who you leave it to – read on to find out more.

 When you die, your estate, defined as your property, savings and other assets after any debts and funeral expenses have been deducted, will pass on to your beneficiaries as set out in your will.